-This project produces new small area estimates of internet use, internet access, Welsh speaking, poor-health status, and healthy lifestyles at neighbourhood level across Wales.
+Small area estimates of internet use, internet access, Welsh speaking, poor-health status, and healthy lifestyles at neighbourhood level for April 2013 to March 2014.

 This is the latest release